ultrawideturbodev/turbo-template/docs/how_we_do/synced_how_we_update_settings.md

 # 🔄 How We Update Settings

 ## Introduction
-FloatNote uses a structured approach for updating settings to ensure consistency reliability and proper feedback to users.
+We use a structured approach for updating settings to ensure consistency, reliability, and proper feedback to users.
 This pattern is designed to handle both local state updates and remote data persistence while providing clear feedback about the success or failure of each operation.

 ## Why This Pattern
 We chose this pattern because it: